The strange vision of one man, the Quartiere Coppedè is just north of the city center and makes a charming visit off the tourist track.

 Touring the quartiere will take a maximum of half an hour, so as a visit it is probably best combined with a visit to nearby Villa Torlonia.
 If doing this, the nearest metro is Bologna.
 Alternatively it’s about 10-15 minutes’ walk from the Galleria Borghese.

-If you want to travel directly there, take Tram 3 from Trastevere or Tram 19 from Prati, alighting at the Piazza Buenos Aires stop, from where it’s less than 5 minutes by foot.
+There is no obvious Metro stop for the area – Bologna metro is about 25-30 minutes away by foot – but if you want to travel directly there by public transport, take Tram 3 from Trastevere or Tram 19 from Prati, alighting at the Piazza Buenos Aires stop, from where it’s less than 5 minutes by foot.

 If you’re taking a taxi, any taxi driver will know where the Quartiere Coppede is.